 - Maternal history of premature births, abortions (spontaneous or elective), or back-to-back pregnancies

 Sometimes complications and health concerns are unavoidable, but in those times proper care and treatment is critical to ensuring the health of you and your child.
 Many cases of premature birth involving birth injuries to the mother or child are the result of factors, such as:

 - Improper monitoring of maternal or fetal health

 - Misdiagnosis of maternal or fetal complications

 - Failure of healthcare providers to provide timely treatment

-If any of these factors are relevant to you and you feel that your rights as a patient have been violated, contact Brown & Brothers to discuss your situation.
+If any of these factors are relevant to you and you feel that your rights as a patient have been violated, contact Birth Injury Guide to discuss your situation.
 Healthcare providers who fail to diagnose, delay diagnosis, or fail to properly monitor your health may be negligent.
 In such cases, you may have the right to file a medical malpractice or birth injury lawsuit.

-At Brown & Brothers, we have the knowledge and experience you need to find out more about your rights and options to protect your family and obtain the best outcome possible.
+At Birth Injury Guide, we have the knowledge and experience you need to find out more about your rights and options to protect your family and obtain the best outcome possible.
 Fill out our online form for a free case review.